Another short-lived, overfunded startup is shutting down: Primary Data

 Montana governor’s executive order could force ISPs to follow net neutrality rules

 A startup that’s operating in stealth mode raises an almost stunning amount of money before it releases a product.
-Investors write outsize checks to the outfit anyway because of the people involved in it, but before you know it, poof, the company is imploding, and the capital is gone.
+Investors write outsized checks to the outfit anyway because of the people involved in it, but before you know it, poof, the company is imploding, and the capital is gone.

 It’s a story that industry watchers know well at this point.
 Clinkle — the payments reward network that raised what was at the time the “largest seed round in Silicon Valley history,” then never released a product, remains the most widely mocked example of the genre.
 Another related flop: Airtime, a video chat service that was created by Napster founders Sean Parker and Shawn Fanning and launched with so much fanfare that you just knew it wasn’t going far.

 The latest example follows a similar trajectory.
 It’s not a consumer brand, though.
-Instead, Primary Data, a four-year-old, Los Gatos, Ca.-based data virtualization startup, is in the processing of shutting down after raising a whopping $100 million in equity and debt and attracting the likes of Apple cofounder Steve Wozniak to its management team.
+Instead, Primary Data, a four-year-old, Los Gatos, Calif.-based data virtualization startup, is in the process of shutting down after raising a whopping $100 million in equity and debt and attracting the likes of Apple co-founder Steve Wozniak to its management team.

 What happened?
-Neither the company nor the numerous investors who we’d reached out to over the weekend have responded to our requests for comment, but according to a trusted source close to the company, Primary Data’s problem from the outset was that its technology was never quite as compelling as it needed to be, given that it was trying to sell mission-critical software.
+Neither the company nor the numerous investors to whom we reached out over the weekend have responded to our requests for comment, but according to a trusted source close to the company, Primary Data’s problem from the outset was that its technology was never quite as compelling as it needed to be, given that it was trying to sell mission-critical software.
 (If it’s not up to snuff, data virtualization software can create challenges with manageability, usability, data quality and performance.)

-Certainly, the issue wasn’t one that Primary Data’s investors — including Accel Partners, Battery Ventures, Lightspeed Ventures Partners, and Pelion Venture Partners — anticipated at the outset.
+Certainly, the issue wasn’t one that Primary Data’s investors — including Accel Partners, Battery Ventures, Lightspeed Ventures Partners and Pelion Venture Partners — anticipated at the outset.

 With Primary Data, VCs were re-investing in a team that had brought them financial success with their previous startup: Fusion.io, a flash storage company that enjoyed a highly successful public offering in 2011.
-Indeed, when Fusion.io cofounders David Flynn and Rick White left in 2013, investors quickly provided the pair with $50 million to spin up their next thing.
+Indeed, when Fusion.io co-founders David Flynn and Rick White left in 2013, investors quickly provided the pair with $50 million to spin up their next thing.
 (It was separately becoming clear that Fusion.io was heavily reliant on two big customers.
 As those customers dialed back on their flash storage, Fusion.io’s share price began slipping, and it was acquired in 2014 by the chipmaker SanDisk.)

 We aren’t sure as of this writing why Primary Data’s software disappointed.
 What we do know is the company had brought aboard the founders’ longtime colleague, Lance Smith, as Primary Data’s new CEO in 2014.
 Smith had joined Fusion.io as its president and COO in July 2008 and spent six years with the company.